Rulsky/cra-firebase/README.md

 ### Alternative solutions:
 **for SVG**: convert SVG into plain react components with any tool.
 For example [SVGR](https://github.com/smooth-code/svgr).

-And for styles use something more suitable into SSR.
+And for styles use something more suitable into SSR (like styled-components).

 # Configuration
 This utility allowed to be configured via `.crafirebaserc.json` or a `crafirebase` section in root's `package.json`